 Advantages Of Joint Legal Custody

 Children growing up with this arrangement are able to experience the influence of both parents.
-It is a way for parents to work together for providing the best life for their children.
+It is a way for parents to work together for providing the life for their children.
 This is also a good way for children to see their parents work together on their behalf.
 It provides motivation for parents to be nice to one another and make every possible effort to work out issues.
 This arrangement is also a good way for parents to decrease the stress of raising their children.
 One parent won’t have to make all the important legal decisions.

 Advantages of Sole Legal Custody